rwaples/popgen2017-pink_salmon/README.md

 ## Exercise
 How to run this exercise.
-Navigate to a desired base directory and then you can execute all the analyses in this exercise with this series of commands:
+Navigate to a desired base directory (maybe ~/popgen2016/exercises) and then you can execute all the analyses in this exercise with this series of commands:

 We will go over each of these scripts in turn.